Demo #3: Two Dreams about Outer Life

 When we understand that the dream is about a battle for control of something , and we narrow down the possible sources to his work life, it’s easy for him to identify what the dream is dramatizing.
 Now what?

 Step 1 Revisited: Resolution

 Once the project manager understands the dream and its message, he creates resolution by cracking down hard on the contractors!
-Not just the one group from his dream — that group represent all of them.
+Not just the one group from his dream — that group represents all of them.